Yucca House National Monument

 Montrose Regional Airport- 188 miles

 The directions to the park may change in the future.

 On January 13, 2021, the President signed the Yucca House National Monument Expansion Plan which would expand the park from 33 acres to 193 acres thanks to an amazing donation by Bernard and Nancy Karwick.
 The expansion would include a new park entrance off of Road 20.5

 Plane - The closest airport is Cortez, Colorado, United States

-Once you leave the main highway, the road to Yucca House becomes gravel or dirt, which may be impassible in wet weather.
+Once you leave the main highway and paved roads, the road to Yucca House becomes gravel or dirt, which may be impassible in wet weather.
 You may need to pass through livestock gates and close them behind you.

 If the gate to the farmhouse is closed you can open it and pass through just make sure to close it behind you.

-Parking is next to the grass near the boardwalk to the park.
+The parking areas are next to the grass near the boardwalk to the park.
 You may have to park near farm equipment.

 Public transportation - There is no public transportation to the park in Montezuma County, Colorado.